simplesurance/goordinator/README.md

 ### Serialized GitHub Branch Autoupdater

 Autoupdater keeps Pull-Requests (PR) updated with their base branch.
-Pull-Requests are added to a per base-branch-queue and the first pull-request in the queue is kept uptodate with it's base-branch.
+Pull-Requests are added to a per base branch queue and the first pull-request in the queue is kept uptodate with it's base-branch.
 If merging the base-branch into the PR branch fails, it's check status becomes negative or the PR became stale, updates for it are suspended.